Santibio/liteflix/README.md

 ### JavaScript

 - [React](http://facebook.github.io/react) is used for UI.
-- [Redux-Toolkit](https://redux-toolkit.js.org/) is used for managing global state
+- [Redux-Toolkit](https://redux-toolkit.js.org/) is used for managing global state.

 ### CSS

-- [Material UI](https://mui.com/) is used for the pre-build components
+- [Material UI](https://mui.com/) is used for the pre-build components.
-- [Styled Components](https://mui.com/) is used for style components faster
+- [Styled Components](https://mui.com/) is used for style components faster.